About

 Reduced range of motion

 Getting diagnosed with TGCT can be a journey in itself.
-Symptoms can mimic those of other diseases and not all doctors have experience with TGCT, which is why it's crucial to consult a doctor that has experience treating TGCT and can lead you to a multi‑disciplinary team of experts.
+Symptoms can mimic those of other diseases and not all doctors have experience with TGCT, which is why it's crucial to consult an oncologist or doctor who treats TGCT.

 3-4 YEARS